MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 - Your schema should be flat (no complex types or structures).
 This requirement is specific to the RAG pattern in Azure AI Search.

 Although Azure AI Search can't join indexes, you can create indexes that preserve parent-child relationship, and then use sequential or parallel queries in your search logic to pull from both.
-This exercise includes templates for parent-child elements in the same index and in separate indexes, where information from the parent index is retrieved using a look up query.
+This exercise includes templates for parent-child elements in the same index and in separate indexes, where information from the parent index is retrieved using a lookup query.

+> [!NOTE]
-Schema design affects storage and costs.
+> Schema design affects storage and costs.
 This exercise is focused on schema fundamentals.
-In the [Minimize storage and costs](tutorial-rag-build-solution-optimize.md) tutorial, we revisit schema design to consider narrow data types, attribution, and vector configurations that are more efficient.
+In the [Minimize storage and costs](tutorial-rag-build-solution-minimize-storage.md) tutorial, you revisit schema design to consider narrow data types, attribution, and vector configurations that offer more efficient.

-### Sample content for this tutorial

-The content you're indexing informs what fields are in the index.

-In this tutorial, we use PDFs and content from the NASA Earth at Night ebook.
-The original ebook is large, over 100 pages and 35 MB in size.
-We broke it up into smaller PDFs, one per page of text, to stay under the REST API payload limit of 16 MB per API call.

-We omit image vectorization for this exercise.

-The sample content is descriptive and informative.
-It also mentions places, regions, and countries across the world.
-We can include skills in our indexing pipeline that extracts this information and loads it into a queryable and filterable `locations` field.

-Because all of the chunks of text originate from the same parent (Earth at Night ebook), we don't need a separate index dedicated to parent fields.
-If we were indexing from multiple parent PDFs, we would want a parent-child index pair to capture PDF-specific fields (path, title, authors, publication date, summary) and then send look up queries to the parent index to retrieve those fields relevant to each chunk.
-We include an example of that parent-child index template in this exercise for comparison.

 ## Create a basic index

+A minimal index for LLM is designed to store chunks of content.
+It includes vector fields if you want similarity search for highly relevant results, and nonvector fields for human-readable inputs to the LLM for conversational search.
+Nonvector chunked content in the search results becomes the grounding data sent to the LLM.

 1. Open Visual Studio Code and create a new file.
 It doesn't have to be a Python file type for this exercise.